jbroll/tpa-show/README.md

 live site : www.twilightpark.art

-In addition the the major UI components that present the art gallery, catalog and instruciton, the pacakge hase some compenents that might be reused by others.
+In addition the the major UI components that present the art gallery, catalog and instructions, the pacakge has some compenents that might be reused by others.

 Firebase authentication work flows and some simple Firebase doc display and